Sugar, Salt and Oil

 Source: National Institutes of Health

 Thank you for spending time with us today.
-And thank you for your Amazon purchases.
-Our affiliate, Amazon pays us advertising fees when a purchase is made from our website link.
+And thank you for your Amazon purchases as they support our site with advertising fees.
+And the best part is that there is no additional charge to you for these fees.
 We hope you enjoy the Professionals Health Connection and appreciate your support.

 Wishing you the best of health!